 - I’m so old I remember when Elvis burst onto the scene.

 cause / make a scene: to be very loud in public in a way that disturbs other people.

-- My two-year-old has been making a scene every time we go out so we are staying home these days.
+- My two-year-old has been making a scene every time we go out so we usually stay home these days.

-- Please don’t cause a scene this time — it’s so embarrassing.
+- Please don’t cause a scene at the wedding reception this time — it’s so embarrassing.

-- Can you please call the manager before this customer causes a scene?
+- Can you please call the manager before that customer causes a scene?

 on the scene: at a place where something is happening.